Day two of The Gathering 2016

 As Co-Founder and CEO, Ryan’s start at zu was a humble one, designing and developing for Saskatoon’s small businesses as he explored the uncharted territory of the Internet in 1995.
 His role today takes on many forms.
-Sitting on the Saskatchewan Trade and Export Partnership Board and as a charter member of SaskTech, he promotes our growing industry and all of the innovation taking shape around us.
+Serving on the SREDA Board, the ITSA Board and as a charter member of SaskTech, he promotes our industry and all of the innovation taking shape around us.
 Ryan is the steward of zu culture; he continues to make our office an inspiring place to work.

 Brand is not owned by you, it is co-created with everyone who encounters it.